 Cut to Jack backing out the bedroom door, he nearly falling down the stairs.

 How Kubrick manages the cascade of light from the lamps on the walls is of interest.
-Here, with Jack's entry into Room 237, we have the screen right lamp positioned against a re-entrant angle (I guess you'd call it) which plays with the lamp light in such a way that it takes on the appearance of a bird.
+With Jack's entry into Room 237, we have the screen right lamp positioned against a re-entrant angle (I guess you'd call it) which plays with the lamp light in such a way that it takes on the appearance of 2 birds, an upper one descending and a lower one ascending.
 We will see the same later in Suite 3.

 Note that the hall lights exterior Room 237 are on.